 You are here

-When we make you an offer, you will be invited to visit the department and Twin Cities for a weekend; however, if airfare is needed, we only pay for flights within the United States.
+When we make you an offer, you will be invited to visit the Department of Chemistry and Twin Cities for a weekend; however, if airfare is needed, we only pay for flights within the United States.
 We do not pay for international flights.
 If you would like to arrange a non-paid visit or tour prior to your offer, please contact us at email@example.com.

 The following list of questions to ask and things to observe has been compiled from graduate student feedback over the years, and will offer a starting point for you as you prepare for your visit.
 A PDF download of those questions is also available.

 Suggestions for what to observe and ask

 Things to observe: are they approachable, willing to answer questions, enthusiastic about their work.

 - Where do your graduate students find jobs or post-doctorate positions after graduate school?